youssef-atallah/Resit-Exam-Management-System/README.md

 # Resit Exam Management System

+> ⚠ **Note:** This is an academic project developed for coursework purposes and not intended for production use.

 > 📚 **This project is an academic submission for the Software Project Management course (SE302/1) at Üsküdar University.**